 We spend this morning exploring Innsbruck’s Hofburg (Imperial Palace), the third most important palace in Austria after Vienna’s Hofburg and Maria Theresa’s Schönbrunn.
 The Innsbruck palace complex has its origins in the 14th and 15th centuries when Duke Leopold II began to acquire land for a palace (1396) and Duke Sigismund the Rich began to build the south tower (1453-1463).
 Thenceforth, especially under the Emperor Maximilian I and Maria Theresa, the palace underwent major extension and ultimately transformation from a late Gothic to a grand Baroque palace.
 We shall explore the complex in detail, including such areas as the Royal Apartments.
 You will come to understand the development of the Habsburg dynasty through the narrative of the development of this grand palace.

 After a coffee break we take the Hungerburg funicular from its underground station in the city’s historic core to the Hungerburg district.
 The four funicular stations were designed by Zaha Hadid, whose work you have already encountered at the Messner Mountain Museum (MMM) in Corones.
-From here, we continue to the cable car that runs up to the Seegrube to the Hafelekar.
+From here, we continue to the cable car that runs up to the Seegrube Station, and finally the Nordkettenbahn cable car takes us to the Hafelekar.
 On reaching the upper station at 2256 m we may enjoy a magnificent 360 degree panorama with both breathtaking views of the city of Innsbruck on one side, and pristine mountain peaks on the other.

-Following an afternoon at leisure, we convene for a farewell evening meal.
+Following an afternoon at leisure, we convene for a farewell dinner at a local restaurant.
 (Overnight Innsbruck) BD

 Day 17: Friday 1 October, Innsbruck – Munich Airport